Manasvi-Bakshi/Asset-Tracking-System/README.md

 A modern, event-driven **Asset Management System** for enterprises, featuring real-time asset assignment, employee attendance tracking, and robust data integration.
 Built as a full-stack monorepo with a clean separation of backend and frontend, this project is designed for extensibility, learning, and real-world use.

----

 ##  Overview

-This system enables organizations to:

-- Track company assets (laptops, devices, etc.) and their assignments to employees
-- Monitor employee attendance using event-driven logic (e.g., device presence, office entry/exit)
-- Visualize and manage data through intuitive admin and employee dashboards
-- Fully integrated with a PostgreSQL database.

-The project is structured as a **monorepo** with independent frontend and backend applications, both fully integrated with a PostgreSQL database.

----

-##  Key Features

 - **Event-driven attendance engine**: Attendance is automatically created and updated based on device presence events (ENTER/EXIT).
 - **Asset assignment tracking**: Assign assets to employees and view real-time status.